How many slices makes up a cake? No, that’s not a riddle! Figuring out cake serving sizes for a crowd is no easy feat.

 To a certain degree, the number of servings a cake will yield is a matter of opinion (and of appetite).
 But there are standard cake serving size practices based on the type of pan you use, which can help you make sure that there’s enough dessert to go around at your next birthday, dinner party or event.

-Here’s our go-to guide for the cake serving sizes that you can expect from some of the most common cake pans.
+Here’s a guide for serving sizes you can expect from common cake pans.

 Whether you’re making a bundt cake, an angel food cake or even a cheesecake or flourless chocolate cake, we’ve got you covered.

 Servings: 12-16 servings

 A bundt pan is a uniquely shaped tube pan that’s is rounded on the bottom, yielding a cake with a rounded top.
 Most bundt pans have a 12-cup capacity and measure about 10 inches in diameter.
 It is typically used to make sturdier cakes that won’t lose their shape when inverted.Photo via CakeSpy